0gw0/cleaner-scheduler/README.md

 ### Back-end Set up

+Ensure that Mamp / Wamp is turned on

-1. Create a .env file in the cleaner-scheduler-backend folder and add the necessary environment variables (e.g., API keys, database credentials) which will be uploaded to eLearn
+1. Create a .application.properties file in the cleaner-scheduler-backend/src/main/resources folder and add the necessary environment variables (e.g., API keys, database credentials) which will be uploaded to eLearn

 2. Export the google maps API key in the terminal
    ```bash